Intelligent-Instruments-Lab/Thales/README.md

   ![plot](./Images/Screws.png)

 Heres's one assembled controller.
-Building process will be detailed as I replicate it in the next weeks:
+The picture is self-explanatory, but I will detail the process as I replicate the instrument in the next weeks:

  ![plot](./Images/Thales_open.jpg)